Use hospitality accounts

 Orders can be checked before picking, delivery planning or invoicing.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Use customers that order quickly from mobile and accounts that need office-led web baskets.

 Include restaurants, cafes, hotels or catering accounts with different rhythms.